If you want to join us, the email address, El Rushbo at EIBNet.us.

 Except we now know they didn't.

-Some rogue agents, rogue in this case is uh loosely used term, kept the laptop.
+Some rogue agents, rogue in this case is a loosely used term, kept the laptop.

 They didn't throw it away.

-And the agents in I have this on good authority, that agents that worked the case and agents who didn't work the case were just livid over how all of this went down because they know they know what was found, they know the extraordinary.
+And the agents inside, I have this on good authority, that agents that worked the case and agents who didn't work the case were just livid over how all of this went down because they know.

-In no other case does the does the husband of a perp get to arrange a meeting on a faraway airport tarmac with the attorney general to discuss the case.
+In no other case does the husband of a perp get to arrange a meeting on a faraway airport tarmac with the attorney general to discuss the case.

-It just doesn't, that's hello, mistrial if it ever goes to court, or hello tainted investigation.
+That's hello mistrial if it ever goes to court or hello tainted investigation.

 They're sitting watching all of this.